shanteacontrols/OpenDeck/doc/configuration.md

 SysEx `SECTION` ID: `2`

 Start-up animation switches the LEDs one-by-one in user-defined order.
 Change LED order with this setting.
-Acceptable values for `NEW_PARAMETER` byte range between 0-47. `PARAMETER` byte can range between 0-47 (total of 48 values for 48 LEDs).
+Acceptable values for `NEW_PARAMETER` byte range between 0-47. `PARAMETER` byte can range between 0-47 and represents LED ID (total of 48 values for 48 LEDs).

 ##### 1.2.3.5.4 LED state testing